The Buying Process

-What you can expect out of your RealAgent buying experience
+What can you expect out of your RealAgent buying experience?

-Image Preparation
+Preparation

 ˃ Speak with a Mortgage Lender/Broker and obtain written pre-approval for a loan.
 This helps you determine your purchasing power and enables you to act expeditiously and with confidence when you identify the property you would like to purchase.
 Additionally, a pre-approval assures the seller that you are qualified, providing you with an advantage when bidding on a home.
 This is especially helpful in a multiple interest situation.
 For mortgage lender recommendations, please ask your agent - or to get pre-approved online, click here.